ChemeketaCS/csweb/content/guides/collaboration/index.md

 ## Learning from example work

-When you are not interacting with another person, but you come across an source that seems to offer a solution, you face yet another challenge.
+When you are not interacting with another person, but you come across a source that seems to offer a solution, you face yet another challenge.
 How can you use it without having the interactivity to control what you are told, or benefit from someone who can guide you without giving away